 I am somewhat familiar with the police's side of things from reading a compilation of newspaper columns that Robert Kirby wrote as a cop in the early nineties (under the pseudonym John "Blitz" Krieg).
 He mostly wrote about what a crappy job it is and how stupid most citizens are.
 No argument here.
 He once wrote something to the effect of "Excessive compassion is why we have rapists and serial killers getting fat on macaroni and cheese and daytime TV instead of hanging from lampposts where they obviously belong."
 I completely agree in theory but there is the small matter of all the wrongful convictions that don't get overturned for decades.
 He wrote about the Rodney King riots and suggested that maybe the police beat the crap out of him not because of his skin color, but because he was low-life criminal trash.
 I'm not sure how I feel about that.
-I'm curious if and how any of his opinions have changed, as he's long since left police work and now writes humorous pieces about The Church of Jesus Christ of Latter-day Saints for the Salt Lake Tribune, and generally seems more liberal nowadays.
+I'm curious if and how any of his opinions have changed, as he's long since left police work and now writes humorous pieces about the LDS Church for the Salt Lake Tribune, and generally seems more liberal nowadays.

 His book, in any case, gave me a sympathy and respect for the police that I'm trying to remember now as a counterbalance to my current hatred.
 But as far as I'm concerned the actual percentage of police officers abusing their power, or whether these instances are representative, is hardly relevant.
 Pointing to the majority of good cops and non-incidents to downplay or rationalize away the others is just a way of pretending the problem doesn't exist.
 The police officers who got into law enforcement to make a positive difference in their communities should keep doing things the way they're doing things, and the police officers who are massive dicks in uniforms they don't deserve should be held accountable and put in their place.
 That won't happen as long as a substantial number of people want to pretend nothing is wrong with their behavior.
 It's true, I don't really know what it's like to be in their shoes, but I know the difference between right and wrong, even if it took me a while to figure out.

 ADDENDUM: Of course it comes to no surprise to me or anyone that two days after I posted this, yet another black man in the United States was murdered by white police officers.
-George Floyd was handcuffed and pinned to the ground - in other words, not an active threat by any stretch of the imagination - when a grim-faced fascist in a blue uniform slowly crushed his windpipe as he begged for relief.
+In Minnesota, George Floyd was handcuffed and pinned to the ground - in other words, not an active threat by any stretch of the imagination - when a grim-faced fascist in a blue uniform slowly crushed his windpipe as he begged for relief.
 The part that does come as a surprise is that all four cops involved, the murderer and the accomplices who stood by and did nothing, were fired shortly after instead of the usual "paid leave" bullshit.
 So maybe this country is making a modicum of progress that makes glaciers look speedy.

 Alas, I fell into my old habits and argued with a Cro-Magnon on the internet who insisted that the video didn't show us the whole story and we didn't see whatever George Floyd obviously did to deserve what happened to him.
 (One guess as to his political leanings.)
 I struggled to explain to this waste of skin that literally no possible context could justify what the police did to him.
 Even if he raped a baby, shot his own grandmother and listened to Nickelback, the police had him safely in custody and he was entitled to a fair trial under the laws of this country, not a lynch mob.
 But if he didn't want to die, said this boil on the anus of humanity, he should have been more cooperative.
 Good hell.
 Police officers are not above the law and they do not have a right to kill harmless people for not showing them the respect they think they deserve, full stop.
 I know Nazi comparisons are passé, but I can't escape the thought that if a similar regime were to arise here, this poor excuse for a sapient being would be one of the guys enthusiastically torturing people to prove his blind worship of authority.
 I pray that day never comes but it wouldn't come as a surprise.